Txutxi

-Jesús Emilio Díez de Mier (born 7 January 1973), known as Txutxi, is a Spanish retired footballer who played as a central defender.
+Jesús Emilio Díez de Mier (born 7 January 1973), known as Txutxi, is a Spanish former professional footballer who played as a central defender.

-He appeared in 304 Segunda División games during 11 seasons, mainly in representation of Bilbao Athletic and Badajoz.
+He appeared in 304 Segunda División games over 11 seasons, mainly in representation of Bilbao Athletic and Badajoz.
 In La Liga, he played with Athletic Bilbao.

-Football career
+Playing career

 Born in Bilbao, Biscay, Txutxi joined Athletic Bilbao's youth system at the age of 17.
-He spent four full seasons competing with the reserves in Segunda División, being relegated in 1996; on 22 October 1992, he made his debut for the main squad, playing the full 90 minutes in a 0–1 away loss against Xerez CD for the Copa del Rey.
+He spent four full seasons with the reserves in the Segunda División, being relegated in 1996; on 22 October 1992, he made his debut for the main squad, featuring the full 90 minutes in a 1–0 away loss against Xerez CD in the Copa del Rey.

-Txutxi first appeared in La Liga courtesy of manager Dragoslav Stepanović – exactly three years after his first competitive match – a 0–0 home draw to RCD Español in which he again played the entire game.
-After leaving the Basques he resumed his career in the second level, with UE Lleida and CD Badajoz, eventually becoming team captain at the latter.
+Txutxi first appeared in La Liga courtesy of manager Dragoslav Stepanović – exactly three years after his first competitive match – a 0–0 home draw with RCD Español in which he again played the entire game.
+After leaving the Basques, he resumed his career in the second tier with UE Lleida and CD Badajoz, eventually becoming team captain at the latter club.

-In December 2001, Txutxi signed for Segunda División B club Hércules CF. He retired in June 2005 aged 32, after a spell with amateurs Sangonera Atlético CF.
+In late November 2001, following a run-in with head coach Carlos Alhinho, Txutxi signed for Segunda División B side Hércules CF on loan.
+He retired in June 2005 aged 32, after a spell with amateurs Sangonera Atlético CF.